madeindra/madeindra.github.io/_posts/2020-12-31-the-future-of-artificial-intelligence.md

 category: "Technology"
 image: "https://images.unsplash.com/photo-1620712943543-bcc4688e7485?q=80&w=2565&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D"
 feature_image: true
-summary: "Explore the latest advancements in AI and how they're shaping our world.
+description: "Explore the latest advancements in AI and how they're shaping our world.
 From machine learning to neural networks, we dive deep into the technologies that are revolutionizing industries."
 keywords:
   - Technology
 ---